Snake venom is very poisonous saliva that contains zootoxins. It harms and kills humans and other animals.

 It has spread to Washington and northwestern Nevada in the past few years.
 However, it is most common in Oregon and California.

-Ground squirrels live in groups that can quickly get out of hand if they aren’t checked.
+Ground squirrels live in groups that can quickly get out of hand if not checked.

 Their most active times are on hot days and when it is sunny in the winter.
 Ground squirrels hide in their burrows when the wind picks up a lot.

-There are different squirrels in the squirrel family, and each squirrel has their personality and ways to protect itself.
+There are different squirrels in the squirrel family, and each has its personality and ways of protecting itself.

 However, the California ground squirrel has one of the most exciting ways to defend itself.